senecajs/seneca-postgres-store/README.md

 } )
 ```

+## Running tests

+To run the tests you need to have the docker image built and running, that is made executing `npm run build` then `npm run start`
+In another console execute `npm test`

 ## Contributing
 We encourage participation.
 If you feel you can help in any way, be it with